 This document is in the public domain.
-It may be produced by an individual or organization without permission.
-Information provided in this booklet is based upon current scientific and technical understanding of the issues presented and a reflective of the jurkicitional boundaries established by the statutes governing the co-authoring agencies.
-Following the advice given will not necessarily provide complete protection in all situations or against all health hazards that can be caused by lead exposure.
+It may be produced by an individual or organization without permission, information provided in this booklet is based upon current scientific and technical understanding of the issues presented and is reflective of the justicitional boundaries established by the statutes governing the co-authoring agencies.
+Following the advice given will not necessarily provide complete protection in all situations or against all health hazards that can be caused by lead exposite.